dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 Displaying one of

-Excel’s dialog
+Excel's dialog

 boxes by

 using VBA.

-Your VBA code can’t get any information from the dialog box.
+Your VBA code can't get any information from the dialog box.
 For example, if you

-execute the code to display the New Name dialog box, your code can’t get the
+execute the code to display the New Name dialog box, your code can't get the

-name entered by the user or the range that’s being named.
+name entered by the user or the range that's being named.

 The ExecuteMso is a method of the CommandBars object and accepts one

 argument: an idMso parameter that represents a Ribbon control.
 Unfortunately,

-these parameters aren’t listed in the Help system.
-And because the Ribbon hasn’t
+these parameters aren't listed in the Help system.
+And because the Ribbon hasn't

 254    PART 4  Communicating with Your Users